-Thrust areas of research are Agriculture and Allied Agriculture, Industry, Intellectual Property Rights, Service Sector, Poverty, Food Security, Employment and Unemployment, District Planning, Resettlement and Rehabilitation, Public Finance, State and Local Finances, Social Sector-Education and Health, Migration, Solid Waste Management, Environment and Sustainable Development, Gender Studies, Urban Studies, Decentralized Governance, WASH, Child Studies and Social Inclusion.
+Thrust areas of research are Agriculture and Allied Agriculture, Industry, Intellectual Property Rights, Service Sector, Poverty, Food Security, Employment and Unemployment, District Planning, Resettlement and Rehabilitation, Public Finance, State and Local Finances, Social Sector-Education and Health, Migration, Solid Waste Management, Environment and Sustainable Development, Gender Studies, Urban Studies, Decentralized Governance, WASH, Child Studies, International Trade and Services, Tribal Studies and Social Inclusion.

 Research is the primary activity of the Centre.
 Problem orientation and relevance have been the priority in the formulation of the Centre’s research perspectives.
 Research problems and gaps are identified based on the existing knowledge, trends and behavioural parameters.
 The Centre’s research focuses more on the economic and social problems of India, Telangana and other States in the country.